School District 53 Okanagan Similkameen

 School District 53 Okanagan Similkameen is a school district that serves fragments of the southern Okanagan and lower Similkameen regions, which include Cawston, Hedley, Keremeos, Okanagan Falls, Oliver, and Osoyoos, totaling to six communities in the district, all of which are in British Columbia, Canada.
 Its main "maintenance department" office is held in Oliver, consisting of ten schools, five of which are elementary, three are high or secondary schools, while two are alternative schools.
-This district's superintendent is Beverly Young, while 2,665 students attend schools in it; there are 480 employees for the Okanagan Simlkammen school district.
+This district's superintendent is Marcus Toneatto, while 2,665 students attend schools in it; there are 480 employees for the Okanagan Simlkammen school district.
 Their motto is "Learning Today for Living Tomorrow", and all places within the district are towns or villages.

 In addition to the conventional school programs, School District 53 offers three adult learning outlets, an outreach school, three early learning centres, as well as one elementary hockey academy; the district supports Aboriginal people.
 It provides a school bus transportation service, in order for children to get to their school and home, being responsible to the Director of Facilities.
 This bus service has been considered for expansion.
 School District 53 maintains a policy on emergency, which was amended on April 30, 2008.
 There is also a "smoke-free" policy that was amended on September 26, 2007.